Academic Regulations and Requirements

 Graduate student diplomas list the degree and the school or college of the University awarding the degree.
 Students must complete the program requirements indicated in the catalog in force at the time of their most recent matriculation.
 Diplomas are mailed to students approximately six weeks after degree posting.
 Diplomas will not be issued to students who have not met their financial obligations to the University, including payment of outstanding fines.

-Concurrent degree students in the MAPS/MBA, MSFA/MBA, and MSEM/MBA programs have both degrees posted for the same term regardless of when the coursework for the separate degree programs was completed.
-JD/MBA students will have each separate degrees posted upon completion of that specific degree’s requirements.
+Concurrent degree students in the MAPS/MBA, MSFA/MBA, and MSEM/MBA programs have both degrees posted for the same term regardless of when the coursework for the separate degree programs is completed.
+JD/MBA students will have each separate degree posted upon completion of that specific degree’s requirements.